developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Section 4/README.md

 - We want following mechanism. **Full CRUD**
 	- Get a list of employees (GET)
-	- Get a single employee by id (GET)
+	- Get a single employee by ID (GET)
 	- Add a new employee (POST)
 	- Update an employee (PUT)
 	- Delete an employee (DELETE)